plaid/plaid-ruby/README.md

 Any API call returns a response object which is accessible by dot notation (`response.foo.bar`) or Symbols and Strings as keys: `response[:foo][:bar]` and `response['foo']['bar']`.
-Expected keys for all types of responses are defined, and any attempt to access an unknown key will cause `NoMethodError` exception.
+Expected keys for all types of responses are defined, and any attempt to access an unknown key will cause a `NoMethodError` exception.

 ## Network Timeout